prisma/prisma1/docs/1.14/04-Reference/05-Prisma-Servers-&-DBs/01-Prisma-Servers/01-Overview.md

 #### Logout

-To logout from the Prisma CLI use `prisma logout` command.
+To logout from the Prisma CLI use `prisma1 logout` command.
 This command removes the `cloudSessionKey` from `~/.prisma/config.yml` file.